 “Remember that you are dust, and unto dust you shall return.”

-Today, March 9, we enter the solemn Lenten season of preparation and repentance.
+Today, February 22, we enter the solemn Lenten season of preparation and repentance.
 Ash Wednesday reminds us in a dramatic manner of our inevitable death—that our mortal bodies will fail and return to the dust from which they originated.
-But in this way, despite our medical advances (and our society’s tendency to embalm and make the deceased “presentable”), we are more importantly reminded that we can not triumph over death without the help of He who literally triumphed over death.
-When Jesus emerged from His tomb two thousand years ago, he freed us from the chains of death, inviting us to live in His glory with Him.
+But in this way, despite our medical advances, we are more importantly reminded that we can not triumph over death without the help of He who literally triumphed over death.
+When Jesus emerged from His tomb two thousand years ago, He freed us from the chains of death, inviting us to live in His glory with Him.
 Without that sacrifice—without that invitation—we would literally turn to dust, our mortal bodies ravaged by time and earthly emptiness.

 Biblically, ashes were a symbol of one’s repentance and wrongdoing.
 To put ashes upon oneself was a clear signal to those who witnessed it that one was a person of faith who had sinned against the Lord.
 The recognition and repentance can be viewed in much the same manner today, as we place the ashes on our foreheads in witness of the Gospel to the world, and recognition of our shortcomings.
 As we go about our days, with the mark of Christ on our foreheads, not only do we bear witness to the saving power of Christ to those around us, but we literally identify ourselves as the “walking dead” without His intercession.

 1 Then Job replied to the LORD :

 2 "I know that you can do all things;